 If we are seeing your pet for the first time:

-- Be sure to have a list of all medications, including strength and dosage that you are currently giving your pet.
+Be sure to have a list of all medications, including the strength and dosage that you are currently giving your pet.

 If diagnostic testing or surgery (including endoscopy or ultrasound) is a consideration, food should be withheld after 9:00 p.m. on the evening prior to your scheduled appointment.

-Our pet care team is on call 24 hours a day, 7 days a week including holidays to provide compassionate emergency, critical and specialty care.
+Our Hospital is open Monday - Friday from 5:00PM-7:00AM and 24 Hours on Saturdays and Sundays.
 An emergency veterinarian is always on the premises and prepared to care for your pet and speak with you about their care.

 As the first Animal Specialty & Emergency Center in Brevard County, we are have seen a wide variety of cases and our staff is knowledgeable in all areas of emergency animal medicine.
-Additionally, our hospitals is well equipped with the latest in life saving equipment, technology and medicines.
+Additionally, our hospital is well equipped with the latest in life-saving equipment, technology, and medicines.

 Emergency Care & Treatment – when pets face immediate distress, illness or accidents that require urgent evaluation and treatment for life threatening problems.